FilipVanVooren/stevie/docs/devs/sams.md

 ### Scratchpad dumps in SAMS page >ff

-The scratchpad of the 5 TI Basic sessions is always dumped to the page >ff, but to different memory ranges within that page.
+The scratchpads of the 5 TI Basic sessions are always dumped to the page >ff, but to different memory ranges within that page.

 | Address      | Scratchpad dumps     |
 |--------------|----------------------|